nebukzza/sigma-converter/README.md

 # rules
-Converted rules are in folder elastalert
+Converted rules are in zip